peteanderson80/Matterport3DSimulator/README.md

 cd /root/mount/Matterport3DSimulator
 ```

 Build the simulator using any rendering option.
 Commands for running both python and C++ demos are provided below.
 These are very simple demos designed to illustrate the use of the simulator in python and C++.
+By default, these demos have depth rendering on.
+Check the code and turn it off if you haven't preprocessed the depth outputs (see Depth Outputs above).

 Python demo:
 ```